Bearing

 Most manufacturers have moved to cartridge bearings.
 In many contexts, cartridges are sealed units that can contain things like printer ink, film, or, in bicycles, ball bearings, seals, and races (roughly equivalent to the cone and the cup respectively).
 Sometimes they are called sealed cartridge bearings, and most of the bearings in bicycles have rubber seals, but this is potentially a misnomer.
 Bicycle bearings might be unshielded at one end, and cup and cone bearings can have seals built in.

 To replace cartridge bearings, you will need a bearing extractor to pull or push the bearing out, and a bearing press to push it back in.
-You can substitute a block of wood and a hammer as a makeshift press, but the risk is that you push the bearing in at an angle, damaging it or the bore.
 Related to presses, bearing drifts help align the bearings as they are going in.
 Bike stores frequently have these items.
+As a makeshift replacement for a bearing press, you can use a block of wood and a hammer, but you need to visually confirm the bearing is going in straight.
+For bearing extraction, you can use a screwdriver or chisel and a hammer, and carefully hammer the bearing out.
+Both procedures may damage the bearing seat, however.

 Durability